Deci-AI/super-gradients/documentation/source/Checkpoints.md

 Recall the SGs recipes library structure:

-The `super_gradients/recipes` include the following subdirectories:
+The `super_gradients/recipes` include the following subdirectories

 -  arch_params - containing configuration files for instantiating different models
 - checkpoint_params - containing configuration files that define the loaded and saved checkpoints parameters for the training
 - conversion_params - containing configuration files for the model conversion scripts (for deployment)
 - dataset_params - containing configuration files for instantiating different datasets and dataloaders